• Home

 No one is fully safe against a violent encounter.
 Many occur randomly and without explanation.

-But these 4 main aspects of self defense will greatly increase your chances of surviving a violent attack.
+But these four main aspects of self defense will greatly increase your chances of surviving a violent attack.
+Be prepared, anticipate, respond effectively with your plan, and move.

 And always remember: No one should be forced to be a victim.
-Stand up your your human right to self defense.
+Stand up for your human right to self defense.
+Fight for that right for others.

 Like this article?
 Here’s a couple more you may be interested in: